 International Child Custody and Abduction Law

-On our increasingly shrinking planet, with its improving internet, travel and communications technology, people are more than ever moving across national boundaries to live with their families and children.
-When one couples this phenomenon with the fact that more than half of the law cases heard by courts in the United States today are family law related cases, it becomes pretty clear that international child custody law will play an increasingly important part in all our lives.
+On our increasingly shrinking planet, international child custody law will play an increasingly important part in all our lives.
+With improving internet, travel and communications technology, people are more than ever, moving across national boundaries to live with their families and children.
+When one couples this phenomenon with the fact that more than half of the law cases heard by courts in the United States today are family law related cases

-Three subsets of law come into play: (a) State law, which varies from State to State, but which uniformly involves greater scrutiny in international cases on considerations such as the reason for the relocation with the child, distance, and conditions in the destination country; (b) The Hague Convention on the Civil Aspects of International Child Abduction; and (c) the Uniform Child Custody Jurisdiction Act (UCCJA), along with its updated replacement, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
+Three subsets of law come into play: (a) State law, which varies from State to State, but which uniformly involves greater scrutiny in international child custody cases on considerations such as the reason for the relocation with the child, distance, and conditions in the destination country; (b) The Hague Convention on the Civil Aspects of International Child Abduction

 The Hague Convention includes all but three European countries, but also includes other “westernized” countries around the world, including a few in Africa, South America, former Yugoslav and Soviet republics, and the Middle East.

 This Convention requires the immediate return of children taken from their country of “habitual residence” in violation of established “custody rights.”
 The “custody rights” are to be established at the primary residence (origin country ).
 Often, the United States State Department becomes involved at some stage in cases involving the U.S., and in a few, the F.B.I. will initiate a criminal action, but the lawyer should carefully note that involving both at the same time can be counterproductive for a client.
 Please give us a call for a full explanation.

 Hague Convention Treaty